jgxuann/Academic-Bibliography-Sorter/README.md

 > **Reviewer Comment:** The list should be sorted alphabetically.

-The `bibliography_sorted.tex` file ensures strict adherence to:
+The `bib_sorted.txt` file ensures strict adherence to:

 1.  **Alphabetical Order:** All `\bibitem` entries are sorted based on the **first author's surname** (A-Z).
 2.  **Character Encoding:** All special character issues (e.g., en-dashes, umlauts, non-standard hyphens) have been corrected to ensure successful LaTeX compilation.